mike-seger/wait4ora/README.md

 This small utility waits until an Oracle database instance is fully started.

 Why is this needed?
 Unlike other databases, Oracle listens on the TCP port before it allows SQL interactions.
-It doesn't allow the standard TCP port check to be used.
-This is inconvenient in CI/CD pipelines.
+This doesn't allow the standard TCP port check to be used.
+In particular, this is inconvenient in CI/CD pipelines.

 ## Build wait4ora application (jar)
 A runnable JAR with all dependencies will be created here build/libs/*all.jar as follows: